OmarKhalil401/Deploying-a-High-Availability-WebApp-With-CloudFormation/README.md

 ## Appendix

-While Creating the Servers Infrastructure, pay attention to your AWS EC2 vCPUs Limits, each account has a default soft limit of 8 vCPUs, which you have to contact AWS Support to extend that limit to meet your needs.
+While Creating the Servers Infrastructure, pay attention to your AWS EC2 vCPUs Limits, each account has a default soft limit of 8 vCPUs, and you have to contact AWS Support to extend that limit to meet your needs.

-For more information please visit the [EC2 Managment Documentation](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#Limits:) <br/>
+For more information please visit the [EC2 Management Documentation](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#Limits:) <br/>
 And the [EC2 vCPU Calculator](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#LimitsCalculator:)